Tag Archives: Tuning

 Tuner needs

-Now after all of the prelim groundwork been done, the next task is finding a tuner.
-Remote tuning should not offer anything less.
-Actually, it should offer more!
+After all of the preliminary groundwork has been done, the next task is finding a tuner.
+Remote tuning should offer nothing less—in fact, it should offer more!

 The tuner should be: –